Horothenic/horothenic/content/post/013-UUG Reboot.md

 We stopped gathering on March 2020 because of **Covid**, I could not believe it was 3 years ago!!!
 I went to almost all of the reunions, it was a moment of peace around devs, I talked with my friends and we shared what we were doing, how we were improving and what we wanted for our professional career, I loved to do talks there and that even got me a job in the past!!!

-I really missed it, last month y friend Lune rebooted it since **Hacker Garage**, who closed because of Covid, was going to open doors again, with a talk from our Unity friend Arturo Nereu, you can find it on twitter as @arturonereu.
+I really missed it, last month y friend Lune rebooted it since **Hacker Garage**, who closed because of Covid, was going to open doors again, with a talk from our Unity friend Arturo Nereu, you can find it on twitter as **@arturonereu**.

-{{<tweet user="arturonereu" id="1659213768201469952">}}

 His talk inspired me a lot, after the event I told Lune I wanted to do the next month talk, and then I started working on it.